Must-Try Modern Gins

 Floral & Herbal

-The Botanist is a gin comprised of 9 standard botanicals and an additional 22 that were hand-foraged from Islay itself--botanicals like apple mint, heather, red clover, and meadowsweet among many others.
-The gin is distilled over 17 hours in a Lomond Still (a hybrid column + pot still).
+The Botanist Gin is produced by Bruichladdich Distillery on Islay, an island off the west coast of Scotland.
+In addition to 9 standard botanicals, it's made with 22 wild Islay botanicals that were hand-foraged locally and sustainably.
+Those botanicals include apple mint, heather, red clover, and meadowsweet among many others.
+The gin is distilled over 17 hours in a Lomond Still named Ugly Betty.
 It is bottled at 46% ABV.

 • 1